acato-plugins/branded-social-images/readme.txt

 == Description ==

-# Rich social images with just a few clicks.
+# Branded social images (open graph images) in just a few clicks.
-This plugin creates rich social images to match with your company’s style.
+This plugin creates branded social images to match with your company’s style.
 Including a company logo and title.
-The images can either be auto-generated for the entire site or you have the option to overrule this per page/post.
+These open graph images can either be auto-generated for the entire site or you have the option to overrule this per page/post.
 # Works with every (public) post-type in WordPress!

 For more information, visit our [website](https://clearsite.nl/branded-social-images/ "Our webpage about Branded Social Images")

 == Installation ==